When someone tells an empath their problem(s) – what do they really want?

 Here’s the kicker: Neither do they.

-Sometimes it’s easiest (and hardest) to wait in silence for a while, eye contact is good, so they know you were listening.
+Sometimes it’s easiest (and hardest) to wait in silence for a while.
+Maintaining eye contact is good so they know you are listening but that you are giving them space and waiting for them to continue.
 People who want or expect something will fill that silence with their wants and needs.
 They may then say something like “What do you think I should do?” or “Why do you think he’s being like this?” or “I guess I’ll just have to speak to him.” or “Could it be something I did?”

 Look out for clues that could guide you into being what they need at that time.
-I’m a big fan of just listening, not offering any advice, sympathy, excuses, challenging or coaching.
+Honestly, usually it is best just listening, not offering any advice, sympathy, excuses, challenging or coaching.

 Just listen.